2010 Gaza flotilla raid: Turkish criminal investigation

 On 9 May 2012, the Turkish Justice Ministry announced that the State Prosecutor's Office had completed its probe into the raid.
 Justice Minister Sadullah Ergin said that the Israeli Foreign Ministry had been approached with a request for the names of IDF soldiers who took part, and said that the soldiers would be indicted in Turkish courts when Israel complied.
 Israel did not grant the request.
 On 23 May, Istanbul state prosecutor Mehmet Akif Ekinci prepared indictments carrying life sentences for four Israeli commanders involved in the raid: Chief of Staff Gabi Ashkenazi, Navy commander Eli Marom, Air Force intelligence chief Avishai Levy, and military intelligence chief Amos Yadlin, charging each of them with first-degree murder, assault, and torture.
 The indictment called for 10 life sentences to be imposed on each of them: nine for every activist killed, and one for a wounded activist still in a coma.
 On 28 May, they were indicted by an Istanbul court after a panel of judges voted unanimously.
 In the 144-page indictment, they were accused of inciting murder and injury.
-The case was dropped in 2016 after an Israeli-Turkish rapprochment.
+The case was dropped in 2016 after an Israeli-Turkish rapprochement.